Country Creatures - Black Bear

 Instinctively I dismounted my bike and for what seemed like an eternity I slowly walked it past the now very curious bears.
 One large black bear never stopped chewing but his eyes also never left me so I kind of knew that I might be in just a wee bit of trouble if I made any sudden movements.
 With trembling legs I walked my bike till I could no longer see the bears.
 Then I got back on and peddled like crazy to get out of those woods.

-Ha...now a days you sure wouldn't let a 10 year old take that kind of trip without parental supervision.
-Sad thing about this story is that it's the people now a days who are scarier than the black bears are.
+Ha, now a days you sure wouldn't let a 10 year old take that kind of trip without parental supervision.
+Sad thing about this story though is that it's the people now a days who are scarier than the black bears are.
 How times have changed.

-Bear Mom and Babies are Cute but Don't Get in Between Them
+Mom And Cubs Are Cute But Don't Get Between Them

 They truly are quite an impressive sight but you do have to be careful in how you approach them.
 How fast can a black bear run?
 Let's just say that you should not be thinking that you might be able to out run one.